COVID-19 Impact to NCLEX Candidates

 Can I still request accommodations for my NCLEX?

 Yes.
-Candidates should continue to request NCLEX testing accommodations with their Nursing Regulatory Body.
-It is important to note that candidates with testing accommodations requiring assistive personal (i.e. reader, records, sign language interpreter) will experience delays and limits in availability, in order to comply with social distancing measures imposed by the federal, state and local governments.
+Candidates should continue to request NCLEX testing accommodations with their nursing regulatory body (NRB).
+It is important to note that candidates with testing accommodations requiring assistive personal (i.e,. reader, records, sign language interpreter) will experience delays and limits in availability, in order to comply with social distancing measures imposed by the federal, state and local governments.
 Extra time accommodations will continue to be applied to the exam.
-For instance, requesting extra time (1-hour, 2-hour, 3-hour) will be added to the five-hour NCLEX.
-Extra Time - Double Time 2 Days means that the exam will be administered for ten hours over two consecutive days.
+For instance, requesting extra time (one-hour, two-hours, three-hours) will be added to the five-hour NCLEX.
+Extra time - double time two days means that the exam will be administered for ten hours over two consecutive days.
 The first day appointment will allot for a five-hour exam administration and the second day appointment will also allot for a five-hour exam administration.